j624364/asca-rust/doc.md

 `A syllable added to the beginning of a word in a substitution rule steals stress`

 `Sequence of identical segments (e.g. VV_) are parsed differently to long segments (e.g. V:[+long]) in before_context`

+`Cannot use "'" within words as an alias for "ʼ" as "'" is used to mark primary stress`

 `Special Environment`